Shagufta789/Hospital-readmission--analysis/README.md

 These utilization patterns were more predictive of readmission than diagnosis type alone.

 ## 📥 Data Access
 The dataset used is derived from the [UCI Diabetes 130-US Hospitals dataset](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008).
-Download it from the source above and place it in a `data/` folder before running the notebook.

 ## 🔮 Future Improvements
 - Address class imbalance and low recall with resampling techniques (e.g., SMOTE) or class-weighting